Omegapoint/CICD_vagrant/workshop-introduction/part-2/README.md

 The traditional way of configuring a CI server or most infrastructure has been to configure it manually, either through a graphical user interface or through the command line.
 There are a lot disadvantages with this way of working and we will define our pipelines as code and not through the Jenkins' GUI.

-### 2. Access the git repository from Jenkins

-To be able to access the git repository you need the key you used when setting up the git repository.
-The key can be stored securely in Jenkins' credentials store.
-Your pipeline can then use the credentials store to get access to pull from the repository.

-To add a key to the credentials store, click on `Credentials` in Jenkins main menu and add your key under `global`.

 ### 2. Create a hello world pipeline

 The first step is to create a hello world pipeline that will just print hello world and be done.
 In the Jenkins' GUI, click `New Item`, give your pipeline a name and select `Multibranch Pipeline` as the type.

+For Jenkins to be able to access the git-server it needs a key.
+That key is already provided as a credential in Jenkins' credentials store with the id `jenkins-ssh`.

 Click `add source -> git`.
-Select the git credentials you just added and enter the url to the git server in `Project Repository` field.
+Select the git credentials and enter the url to the git server in `Project Repository` field.

 Jenkins can access the git repository using the hostname `git-server`.